 - Social media include a variety of tools, applications, and platforms that can provide a wealth of resources and materials to support any course.
 Choose the ones that will back up your course’s content.

 - Before the beginning of the course, find out about the likes and interests of your students, as well as which social media they are already using.
 Build your course around them.

-- Find those social media applications that will generate the desirable content in minimum time and reduce time spent in traditional classrooms.
+- Find those social media applications that will generate the desired content in minimum time and reduce time spent in traditional classrooms.